vlingo/xoom-examples/vlingo-e2e-sys-airline-ops/README.md

 __Note that the services need to be built in the following order: Inventory, Flight Planning, Fleet Crew, Airport Terminal, Air Traffic Control and Aircraft Monitoring__.

-The `install` goal will also publish the schema files and pull the required ones for receiving Type-safe messages from other bounded contexts.
+The `install` goal will also publish the schema files and pull the required ones for receiving Type-safe messages from other _Bounded Contexts._

-## Exchanging messages between Bounded Contexts
+## Exchanging messages between _Bounded Contexts_

 Let's get started by requesting an Aircraft Consignment on the `Inventory` service.
 Consequently, an `AircraftConsigned` event will be emitted and consumed by `Flight Planning` service.